C-reactive protein: Genetics and structure

-The CRP gene is located on chromosome 1 (1q23.2).
-It is a member of the small pentraxins family.
-The monomer has 224 amino acids and molecular mass of 25,106 Da.
+It is a member of the small pentraxins family (also known as short pentraxins).
+The polypeptide encoded by this gene has 224 amino acids.
+The full-length polypeptide is not present in the body in significant quantities due to signal peptide, which is removed by signal peptidase before translation is completed.
 The complete protein, composed of five monomers, has a total mass of approximately 120,000 Da.
 In serum, it assembles into stable pentameric structure with a discoid shape.